SamanthaPhillips300/DockerProject/index.md

 ## Step 4: Create the YAML File

-Purpose: yaml file allows for the deployment, combination and configuration of multiple docker-container at the same time.
+Purpose: yaml file allows for the deployment, combination and configuration of multiple docker containers at the same time.

 First, install vim (or another text editor)